-Here, in New Salem, and almost immediately after settling in the town, Lincoln befriended a shopkeep by the name of Joshua Speed, the two renting an apartment and even later remaining close during Abraham’s presidency.
+Here, in New Salem, and almost immediately after settling in the town, Honest Abe befriended a shopkeep by the name of Joshua Speed, the two renting an apartment and even later remaining close during Abraham’s presidency.

-On August 1, 1831, Lincoln participated in his first run for political office, offering himself as a candidate in the Illinois House of Representatives.
+On August 1, 1831, Lincoln participated in his first run for political office, offering himself as a candidate in the House of Representatives for Illinois State.

 As he had no real qualifications he lost this race, but in the process of doing so, he was able to introduce himself to many of the area’s movers and shakers.
 Only two years later, he would run again, and, this time, he would win.

 Although still living on the fringes of American society, Lincoln now found himself surrounded by people who read, thought, and discussed current events and issues — a new, heady reality for the budding politician who found himself developing ideas that would stay with him for the rest of his life.

 A Future President’s Political Beginnings

 This sociability provided him with an entrée into the Whig Party.
 An organization that had first grown out of the nation’s original Federalist Party, it had since coalesced in opposition to President Andrew Jackson’s crisis facing Southern states plantation’s protests of the tariffs he’d placed on their exports.

 Ideologically, the Whigs championed the protection of business interests and governmental involvement in the development of infrastructure.
 But they were also considered supporters of “law and order,” in contrast to the populist Democrats of the time.
 Whigs believed in the rule of law as originally written, and protested what they saw as “presidential overreach.”